andrewcho-dev/opsconductor-ng/implementation_plan.md

 - ✅ `winrm.exec`: PowerShell and CMD command execution
 - ✅ `winrm.copy`: File transfer with Base64 encoding
 - ✅ Parameter interpolation with `{{ variable }}` syntax
-- ✅ Target resolution by name or ID
 - ✅ Credential injection by reference
 - ✅ Timeout and error handling